chanrt/verbose-interpreter-python/README.md

 # A verbose program intended to showcase it's current features
 # Type "python verbose.py program.txt" to run this program

-# Prints "Hello, World!"
+say "Hello, World!" # Prints "Hello, World!"
-say "Hello, World!"

 # Prints firstName and lastName together
 firstName is "Jane"
 lastName is "Doe"
-print "Full name: " + firstName and lastName
+print "Full name: " + (firstName and lastName)

 # Finds hypotenuse of a triangle
 a = 3